ciannabp/ciannabp/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD Student in the Department of Psychology at the University of Oregon.
 My research uses data-driven predictive modeling to explore personality and mental health in the context of online social networks.
-I am also pursuing a 5-course [Data Science Specialization](https://github.com/uo-datasci-specialization) taught entirely in R, focused on data visualization, functional programming, and machine learning.